marv1913/bicycle_maintainance_ar/README.md

 ## Build the Application
 - this application was build with Unity 2019.4.17f1 (LTS version)
-- to build the app the Vuforia plugin for Unity is required
+- to build the App the Vuforia plugin for Unity is required
+- if the Vuforia license is expired, you have to create your own account

 MainMenu Scene öffnen und starten.